+Have you ever wondered what does CNC stand for in laser engraving.
 If you have been shopping for a laser engraver for your engraving business, you might have noticed that lots of laser machines have CNC in their names.
-In fact, CNC laser engravers seem to be the most popular engravers on Amazon (As you can see from this buying guide).
+In fact, CNC laser engravers seem to be the most popular engravers on Amazon.
+(As you can see from this buying guide).

-So what does CNC stand for in laser engravers?
+So what does CNC stand for in laser engraving?

 Types of CNC lasers